 Limitations and Critiques

 Current EBSA research has limits when applied to autistic learners.
-Broad labels like "school refusal" can hide sensory distress, masking and bullying (Kearney, 2008).
+Broad labels like "school refusal" can hide what is really happening.
+This may include sensory distress, masking, bullying, racism, trauma and inaccessible teaching (Kearney, 2008).

-Many studies rely on clinic referrals.
-That means they can miss quietly absent learners or families who cannot access specialist help (Totsika et al., 2020).
+Many studies rely on clinic referrals or parent-report samples.
+That means they can miss quietly absent learners, families who cannot access specialist help, and learners whose absence is coded as truancy rather than distress (Totsika et al., 2020; Nordin et al., 2024).

 References